-A single error correction/double error detection (SECDED) network is used between a CPU and memory.
-SECDED assures that data written into memory can be returned to the CPU with consistent precision (figure 2-6).
+A SECDED network is used between the CPU and memory.
+SECDED assures that data written into memory can be returned to the CPU with consistent precision (figure 2-2).

 If a single bit of a data word is altered, the single error alteration is automatically corrected before passing the data word to the computer.
 If 2 bits of the same data word are altered, the error is detected but not corrected.
 In either case, the CPU can be interrupted, depending on interrupt options selected to allow processing of the error.
 For 3 or more bits in error, results are ambiguous.